 While some books are commonly required reading in high school, professors understand that students come from far and wide.
 It might help to have an understanding of classics like The Great Gatsby or Pride and Prejudice, particularly if you’re going to a school known for creative writing or English.

 With that said, don’t feel bad if you haven’t read every ‘essential’ literary work.
-You have a lifetime for reading, so for now, focus on the best books to read before starting college.
+You have a lifetime for reading, so for now, focus on the books every high school student should read before college.

 There’s so much to prepare as a soon-to-be college student, but making time to read is absolutely essential.
 Not only does it provide a baseline to help you understand other books, but many of them can teach valuable life lessons that will help you in this exciting period of transition.

-Ultimately, the best books to read before college are the ones that mean something to you!
+Ultimately, our college book list is only the beginning.
+The best novels are the ones that mean something to you!
 So read as much as possible, in as many genres and mediums as possible – the things you learn might just change your life!